-- Share your findings and actions with your workforce, and check in regularly through pulse surveys, one-on-one conversations and other methods of inclusionary exchange to find out what’s working, what’s not, and what can be done to improve your organization’s diversity, equity and inclusion.
-As Maren Fox writes in the article What Leaders Can Do to Inspire Diversity and Inclusion That Transforms Organizations: “review your stated values to see if they address DEI and how well they’re being followed.
+- Share your findings and actions with your workforce.
+Catch up regularly through pulse surveys, one-on-one Sync-Up conversations and other methods of inclusionary exchange to find out what’s working, what’s not, and what can be done to improve your organization’s diversity, equity and inclusion.
+As Maren Fox writes in the article What Leaders Can Do to Inspire Diversity and Inclusion That Transforms Organizations: “review your stated values to see if they address DE&I and how well they’re being followed.
 Develop metrics and a plan that involves everyone.
 And keep the momentum alive by cultivating a positive growth mindset that recognizes diversity and inclusion are an ongoing practice of listening, discussing, and building trust.”

 After all, if your organization is going to call itself an Equal Employment Opportunity / Affirmative Action employer like the North American waste management company does, don’t just say it.
 Be it.
 Own the vision and words.